Killshot1337x/Dodi-Repacks-Crash-Fix/README.md

         Run event viewer using the guide given at the start of the guide.If you notice an error which says that something like Faulting module
-        name: ntdll.dll,it is a windows build error.
+        name: ntdll.dll is causing the error,it is a windows build error.
 In this case, you'll have to either switch to windows 10, or windows 11 build 22478.
 **SOME CRACKS DO NOT WORK AS INTENDED ON ALL BUILDS OF WIN 11**